benjaminwest1046/store/README.md

-# README
+# Sample Online Store

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+##About
+The requirements of this application were to build a CRUD application in Ruby on Rails.
+This is a simple online store that allows for admins to create new products and for regular users to sign up, add items to their carts, and then process a payment via credit card or PayPal.

+##Technologies Used
-* System dependencies
+* HTML/CSS

-* Configuration
+* Ruby on Rails

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* PostgreSQL
+* Redis - For shopping cart cache
+* Braintree API - For credit card processing
+* Devise - for signup and login

+Here is a live demo of the site: https://quiet-dusk-63826.herokuapp.com/